cloudgraphdev/cli/README.md

 <br />

-Get the `total cost` of your AWS account for the `last 30 days`, the `total cost` of your AWS account `month to date`, a breakdown of `each service and its cost for the last 30 days`, and a breakdown of `each service and its cost month to date`:
+Get the `total cost` of your AWS Account for the `last 30 days`, the `total cost` of your AWS Account `month to date`, a breakdown of `each service and its cost for the last 30 days`, and a breakdown of `each service and its cost month to date` as well as the `monthly` and `month to date` average costs:

 ```graphql
 query {